AndreaJens/SchwarzerblitzEngine/README.md

 Some redistributable for older versions might also be needed to run some of the DLLs included.
 Concerning the Schwarzerlicht engine, only headers and binaries are included in this repository.
 Please, contact me in case you want/need to have access to the source code.

 This engine runs only on Windows and uses some Windows-specific libraries and headers.
-No support for Unix system is scheduled.
+The engine has been developed on Windows 10, but it could probably be adapted for development on Windows 8.1 or previous.
+I cannot offer support for this porting, as I don't have access to the relevant SDK.
+Please, notice that no support for Unix system is provided or planned.

 ## Installation
 - Download and install the [DirectX 9 redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=8109);